APURVAMOGAL24/InsightFlow-Sales-Inventory-Analytics-Dashboard/README.md

 ---

 ## 📬 Contact
-Feel free to connect with me for feedback, collaboration, or opportunities!
+Feel free to fork and extend this project with new features and insights,